Jacob-J-Thomas/IntelligenceHub/README.md

 - Create a library of default AI profiles

 Technical Debt Items (Descending Priority):
+- Revisit how default values are applied in the streaming hub
-- Rename norms "Magnitudes" (requires SQL column drop)
+- Rename norms "Magnitudes" (requires SQL column drop) (or just drop this column entirely?)
 - Set dimensions of vector embedding requests based off of the model
-- remove "DTO" from names
+- remove "DTO" from DTO names
 - normalize DTO names for RAG indexing
 - Change "chatstream" to "chat/socket" for SignalR hub
 - revisit asynchronous design, particularly as it pertains to streaming